Your shopping cart is empty!

 TURN DOWN YOUR INNER CRITIC

-There are days when I still struggle a little with this one because my inner critic is a beast - loud and unrelenting - I’m sure you know the feeling!
+There are occasional days when I can still struggle a little with this one because my inner critic has been loud and unrelenting in the past - I’m sure you know the feeling!
 But patience and perseverance really pay off.
 Be mindful of when your inner critic is at its worst and when you hear it, take a deep breath and begin to fill your mind with positive emotions.
 You can do this by remembering a time when you felt more powerful, you could repeat a few positive affirmations, sing to your favourite playlist or exercise - anything that breaks the pattern and releases the grip your inner critic has on your mind.

 WRITE IT OUT